 Nonomiya Shrine is an excellent place to visit if you want to pray for luck regarding match-making, marriages, and childbirth.
 Do take a stroll through the beautiful moss garden behind the temple, a place with a sacred atmosphere.

 Address: Kyoto, Ukyo, Sagano Miyamachi 1

-The Nishiki Ichiba, or Nishiki Market, is known to many as Kyoto's Kitchen.
-Many may still think of Kyoto as being a place for temples and shrines alone, but the Nishiki Market is the place to go to find authentic Kyoto cuisine - and dates back to the early 1300s!
+Nishiki Market, or Nishiki Ichiba, is known to many as Kyoto's Kitchen.
+Many may still think of Kyoto as being a place for temples and shrines, but the Nishiki Market is the place to go to find authentic Kyoto cuisine.
+The market dates back to the early 1300s!

 This spot has been growing in popularity in recent years, but still retains its everyday charm.
-Shops selling everything from unique matcha sweets to Kyoto-limited seasonings line this five block long shopping street.
+Shops selling everything from unique matcha sweets to Kyoto-limited seasonings line this five-block long shopping street.
 Be sure to stop by the little restaurants and food stands hidden off the main path for unique dishes and treats.

 Address: Kyoto, Nakagyo, Nishiki Kouji Dori